pkganti/project2/Readme.md

 ###Nice to have:
 The following are the nice to have features that will be implemented shortly:

 1. Option for the user to bookmark the recipe coming from API (Currently it can be viewed but not bookmarked).
+2. Including the videos to cooking recipes.
+3. Including the grocery list to give out the weekly notifications on the groceries needed.

+###Known issues:

+1. Implementing DRY

 ##Technologies used
 1. Ruby